-Gathered Birth facilitates gathering together as mothers, parents, and a community, to care for and empower each other as we grow as parents.
+Gathered Birth is a Motherhood Wellness Center in downtown Media, PA.
+We facilitate gathering together as mothers, parents, and a community, to care for and empower each other as we grow as parents.
 We offer a wide range of support services and classes to help you gather the knowledge, tools, and confidence to approach your birth and parenthood with peace and joy.

 Gathered Birth nurtures and empowers women, families, and the community through holistic, evidence-based education and support in a warm, accepting environment.

 - Whoever you are, whomever you love, you are welcome at Gathered Birth.
 Respect and acceptance, always.

 - Pregnancy, birth, and parenthood are natural processes, even when interventions are involved.
 Becoming a parent is an awesome experience, no matter how it happens.

 - There is no “right way” to give birth or to parent.
 Only you know what is best for you.
 Gathered Birth supports your choices.